Brown Hill Creek Stormwater Management

 Brown Hill Keswick Creek Stormwater Project Part B Report Released

-The Brown Hill Keswick Creek Stormwater Project has released its Part B Report focusing on potential flood mitigation works for upper Brown Hill Creek.
+On 9 September 2014, The Brown Hill Keswick Creek Stormwater Project released its Part B Report focusing on potential flood mitigation works for upper Brown Hill Creek.

 Community consultation will be undertaken following upcoming council elections where residents will be given opportunities to discuss the report’s findings with project staff and provide feedback on proposed works.
 This is anticipated to commence in March 2015.